AI Literacy on Campus

 (Can’t attend live?
 Recording sent out after the live session.)

-In this 1-hour Lightning Learning, three academic librarians share how they are approaching AI literacy work in practice.
-You’ll hear how faculty surveys shaped library decision-making, how student-facing AI literacy instruction was developed, and how librarians can act as facilitators for broader campus conversations.
+In this 1-hour Lightning Learning, three academic librarians share how they are approaching AI literacy work on their own campuses.
+You’ll hear how faculty input informed decision-making, how student-facing instruction took shape, and how libraries can facilitate productive campus dialogue.

 Live.
 One Hour. $49.